cemckinley/kuato/README.md

 ## Installation

 Requires node, npm, compass, and grunt-cli to be installed first.
-Kuato is built based on the latest stable grunt 0.3.x release.
+Kuato is built based on the latest grunt 0.4.x release.
 You should have installed grunt-cli already, and a local copy of grunt will be added to a project you create using kuato.
 See https://github.com/gruntjs/grunt/wiki/Getting-started for more info on getting started with grunt.

 Once node, npm, compass, and grunt-cli are installed, run the following command in your terminal: